jtcostello/jtcostello/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
 I'm a PhD candidate at the University of Michigan studying machine learning and signal processing.
 With an interest in understanding and communicating with the brain, my [research](/research) in the [Chestek lab](https://chestekresearch.engin.umich.edu/) focuses on algorithms for brain-computer interfaces.

 Outside of research, I like to do circuits/ML/woodworking [projects](/projects), take outdoor [photos](/photography), and swim/bike/run at the national level with the UofM Triathlon [Club](https://www.instagram.com/umichtriathlon/).